Kiuwan logo

 SAST

-Kiuwan’s Static Application Security Testing (SAST) is a powerful solution for conducting a thorough static analysis of your codebase.
-It scans your source code, identifying vulnerabilities and compliance issues against industry standards and security best practices.
+Kiuwan’s static application security testing (SAST) is a powerful solution for conducting a thorough static analysis of your codebase.
+It scans your source code, identifying runtime errors, vulnerabilities, and compliance issues against industry standards and security best practices.
 With Kiuwan SAST, you can catch and resolve security flaws early in the development process and significantly reduce the risk of security breaches and data leaks.

 Code Quality and Governance